charliecalvert/CloudNotes/Assignments/Ec2Checklist.md

 ## SSH

-For those of you in a class that uses AWS, do the following.
-Otherwise just skip down to the text on running SystemCheck.
+For those of you in a class that uses AWS, or a local instance of Ubuntu Server, do the following.
+Otherwise just skip down to the text on running **SystemCheck**.

-Use SSH with a public private key pair to connect to EC2.
+What I'm looking for here is evidence that your using SSH, not a password, to access your server.
+If you are using a local Ubuntu Server, I want to make sure you have run **ssh-copy-id** or the equivalent to put your public key in the server's **authorized_keys** file.
+I want you to proceed as you normally would, using SSH with a public private key pair to connect to EC2.
 This time, however, pass in the -v key to get debug information:

 ```
 ssh -v ubuntu@XX.XX.XX.XX